 With letters and numbers, it can be confusing to decipher the various categories on the Disney Cruise Line.
-Categories are dependent on quite a few things – the location of the stateroom, the size of the stateroom, the verandah type (obstructed view, standard, etc).
+Categories are dependent on quite a few things – the location of the stateroom, the size of the stateroom, and the verandah type (obstructed view, standard, etc).

 For those who have five in their family, or who prefer a bit more space, the Disney Dream offers slightly larger family staterooms that offer a pull-out Murphy bed in addition to the bunk beds.
 In the photo above, you’ll see what the Murphy bed looks like when it is open.
 It’s a single wall pull-down bed that opens in front of the verandah door.
 This is called a Deluxe Family Oceanview Stateroom with Verandah, but you’ll want to make sure the room you book includes the pull-down bed.

 Many people ask me, “What is the best deck location for a Disney Dream stateroom?”.
 I find that it really depends.
 While we enjoyed a room on the 10th deck because it was just one staircase away from Cabanas and the activities of the pool deck, it was more decks away from the lower level activities, like the Oceaneer Club/Lab, and Walt Disney World Theater.
 Higher decks may have better views, but ultimately, we try to choose a broader room category and don’t worry as much about the deck level.